opf/openproject/docs/user-guide/time-and-costs/time-tracking/toggl-integration/README.md

 You can install a browser add-in to track time via Toggl in OpenProject.
 This way, you can record spent times directly to a work package in OpenProject via a start/stop button.

-If this is add-in is installed, a start/stop button is displayed on the work package details view, which can be used to record times from OpenProject into Toggl:
+If this add-in is installed, a start/stop button is displayed on the work package details view, which can be used to record times from OpenProject into Toggl:

 ![Toggl-integration](Toggl-integration.png)